paulbrodersen/somnotate/README.md

    Press the key "?" to read the documentation for all available commands.

+7. `07_compute_state_probabilities.py`

+   Use a previously trained model to compute the probability of each state for each sample in a given set of preprocessed data sets.

 Apart from these scripts, there are two additional files in `example_pipeline`:

 - `data_io.py`